WTJZ (AM): History

 J4 Broadcasting Company acquired WZAM in 1994; at that time, it was not broadcasting.
 However, the station had briefly returned to air in mid-1994 with gospel after a two-year absence.
 WZAM became WCKO in 1995 and adopted a classic oldies format syndicated from another station also owned by John Thomas, WCIN in Cincinnati.
 By the time it was sold to Metropolitan Radio Group in 1998, however, WZAM was off the air again.

 In 2004, the call sign was changed to WYRM when the station was sold to Word Broadcasting Network of Louisville, Kentucky.
 Word retained the station until 2014, when it changed the call sign to WKQA and sold it to Booth-Cobb Media.
 Under Booth-Cobb, the station was known as "Freedom 1110" and mixed conservative talk and religious programming.

 The station went silent on March 27, 2022, after its four-tower array southeast of Smithfield was dismantled to make way for redevelopment of the site.
-Booth-Cobb applied for Special Temporary Authority for WKQA to use a 100-watt longwire antenna located at the site of WHKT (1010 AM), and to sell itself to the Delmarva Educational Association, a non-profit entity affiliated with WHKT's owner, for $10,000.
+Booth-Cobb applied for special temporary authority for WKQA to use a 100-watt longwire antenna located at the site of WHKT (1010 AM), and to sell itself to the Delmarva Educational Association, a non-profit entity affiliated with WHKT's owner, for $10,000.

-In August 2022, WTJZ on 1650 AM dropped its religious format, which resulted in the transfer of the primary source for the "Praise 104.9" format to WKQA.
+In August 2022, WTJZ (1650 AM) dropped its religious format, which resulted in the transfer of the primary source for the "Praise 104.9" format to WKQA.
 The sale to Delmarva Educational Association was consummated on August 10, 2022.
 On November 2, 2022, WKQA's call sign was changed to WTJZ, derived from "Tidewater Jazz", which had been adopted at AM 1270 in 1979.

+The FCC cancelled the station's license on August 6, 2026.